by Michael Gorman

 MiFID II and Best Execution

 It is often said that MiFID I was about the ‘spirit of best execution.’
 Under MiFID II, that spirit has morphed into ‘quantitative proof of best execution’ for clients who request it, regulators who audit it, and the service to which it must be reported (e.g., systematic internalizers reporting under RTS 27).
 Coupling this changing paradigm with MiFID II’s extended instrument scope into non-equities creates challenges for implementation that the entire industry is now facing.

 Let’s address a few key implementation issues:

 MiFID II, from a policy perspective, seeks to push OTC markets to venues.
 Accomplishing this requires changing attitudes and increasing the cost of continuing to operate bilaterally.
 This is quite clear for firms who choose to, or by definition, will be systematic internalizers for certain financial instruments.

 FX markets are a good example.
 Most firms employ manual trading techniques, i.e., employ voice trading where all quotes are not captured.
 For firms that anticipate being a systematic internalizer, MiFID II is going to require new policies, procedures, and workflows — demanding a cultural shift on the trading desk.
-Additional build is also likely necessary to capture quotes.
+The additional build is also likely necessary to capture quotes.
 Depending on the trading platform, a simple manual GUI, like Kx for Flow, can ease the way to comply, allowing them to quickly capture the prices they quote to clients by phone or chat.
 This manual GUI would capture data like trade type, currency pair, bid or offer, price, volume, etc. Most firms are looking to deploy these with as much automated fill as possible—to reduce time and cost of compliance.